Matrix Completion with Quantified Uncertainty through Low Rank Gaussian Copula

 We find this approximation works well in practice.

 \paragraph{Computation} We can express all expectations in the E-step using $\Erm[\zio|\xio]$ and $\Covrm[\zio|\xio]$:

 For continuous data, recall $\Erm[\zio|\xio]=\bigG_{\indiObs}^{-1}(\xio)$ and $\Covrm[\zio|\xio]=\bo$.
 For ordinal data, these quantities are the mean and covariance of a truncated normal vector, for each row $i$ separately at each EM iteration.
 Direct computation \cite{bg2009moments} or sampling methods \cite{pakman2014exact} are expensive for large $n,p$.
-We follow instead the fast iterative method in \cite{guo2015graphical,zhao2019missing}.
-The intuition is that for each $j\in \indexO_i$, conditional on known $\bz_{\indexO_i/\{j\}}$ and the constraint $\zij\in g_j^{-1}(\xij)$, $\zij$ is univariate truncated normal with closed-form mean and variance.
+We follow instead the fast iterative method in \cite{guo2015graphical,zhao2020missing}.
+The intuition is that for each $j\in \indexO_i$, conditional on known $\bz_{\indexO_i\setminus\{j\}}$ and the constraint $\zij\in g_j^{-1}(\xij)$, $\zij$ is univariate truncated normal with closed-form mean and variance.
 Thus one can iteratively update the marginal mean and variance of $\zio|\xio$.
 The rigorous formulation iteratively solves a nonlinear system satisfied by $\Erm[\zio|\xio]$ and by diagonals of $\Covrm[\zio|\xio]$ respectively, detailed in the supplement.

-Estimating the off-diagonals of $\Covrm[\zio|\xio]$ efficiently for large $n,p$ is still an open problem: prior work approximates all off-diagonals as $0$ \cite{guo2015graphical,zhao2019missing}. \citet{zhao2019missing} showed this diagonal approximation estimates parameters more accurately and much faster than an alternative Bayesian algorithm without the approximation \cite{hoff2007extending}.
-Here this approximation also reduces the computation time for Eq. (\ref{Estep:tt-mean}) from $O(|\indObs|^2k)$ to $O(|\indObs|k^2)$.
+Estimating the off-diagonals of $\Covrm[\zio|\xio]$ efficiently for large $n,p$ is still an open problem: prior work approximates all off-diagonals as $0$ \cite{guo2015graphical,zhao2020missing}.
+It is showed this diagonal approximation \cite{zhao2020missing} yields more accurate and much faster parameters estimate than an alternative Bayesian algorithm without the approximation \cite{hoff2007extending}.
+The approximation also reduces the computation for Eq. (\ref{Estep:tt-mean}) from $O(|\indObs|^2k)$ to $O(|\indObs|k^2)$.

 The computational complexity for each iteration is $O(|\Omega| k^2 + nk^3 + pk^3)$, upper bounded by $O(npk^2)$.
 We find the method usually converges in fewer than $50$ iterations across our experiments.
 See the Movielens 1M experiment in Section \ref{sec:experiments} for a run time comparison with state-of-the-are methods.